IainMF/Mens_Rights_NZ/submissions/Family violence submission.md

 Other consequences might be that male victims receive less sympathy, support and services.

-> The second practical implication of this study relates to the types of IPV services available.
-The findings suggest that male victims may perceive that they will not receive as much sympathy as female victims.
-Research has determined that men who seek services usually do not receive the help they need
+> The second practical implication of this study relates to the types of IPV services available. **The findings suggest that male victims may perceive that they will not receive as much sympathy as female victims.
+Research has determined that men who seek services usually do not receive the help they need** ...

-> ...

-> Public health officials have successfully called attention to the prevalence of men’s violence against women, but have been unsuccessful in addressing situations of female perpetration or male victimization.
+> Public health officials have successfully called attention to the prevalence of men’s violence against women, **but have been unsuccessful in addressing situations of female perpetration or male victimization**.[^34]

-> News Stories of Intimate Partner Violence: An Experimental Examination of Participant Sex, Perpetrator Sex, and Violence Severity on Seriousness, Sympathy, and Punishment Preferences[^34]

 ## White ribbon